UFC Fight Night: Yan vs. Figueiredo: Predictions & Analysis

 A few statistical edges stand out.
 Hernandez throws significantly more leather — a 3.8 sig. strike per minute gap.
 Hernandez is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Tumendemberel has tighter striking defense, making opponents miss more often.

 The Pick: Nyamjargal Tumendemberel over Carlos Hernandez.
 This is essentially a pick'em.
-The model nudges toward Tumendemberel at 53%, but there's almost nothing separating these two.
+The model nudges toward Tumendemberel at 54%, but there's almost nothing separating these two.
+The market implies 54% for Hernandez, but our model sees only 46%.
+That 8-point gap favoring Tumendemberel is worth watching.

 Lone'er Kavanagh vs Jose Ochoa